Global #MeToo movement has resulted in 7 convictions, 4 charges of influential figures

 Political adviser Benjamin Sparks: He plans to plead not guilty to a misdemeanor battery charge after felony charges against him were dropped on Oct.
 9, a local Las Vegas outlet reported with AP.

 - Sparks' last jury trial on Oct.
-14 was cancelled and the case returned to lower court, according to Eighth Judicial District Court documents viewed by Axios.
+14 was canceled and the case returned to lower court, according to Eighth Judicial District Court documents viewed by Axios.

 Federal Housing Finance Agency director Mel Watt: The agency's watchdog accused Watt in an unreleased report of 2 counts of misconduct for attempting to "coerce or induce" a relationship with a female employee seeking promotion.